protobufjs/protobuf.js/README.md

 `encode` expects a message instance or equivalent plain object and does not verify input implicitly.
 Use `verify` for plain objects whose shape is not guaranteed, `create` to create a message instance from already valid data when useful, and `fromObject` when conversion from broader JavaScript input is needed.

-Plain objects can be encoded directly when they already use protobuf.js runtime types: numbers for 32-bit numeric fields, booleans for `bool`, strings for `string`, `Uint8Array` or `Buffer` for `bytes`, arrays for repeated fields, and plain objects for maps.
-Map keys are the string representation of the respective value or an 8-character hash string for 64-bit/`Long` keys.
+Plain objects can be encoded directly when they already use protobuf.js runtime types: numbers for 32-bit numeric fields, `number` or `bigint` for 64-bit numeric fields, booleans for `bool`, strings for `string`, `Uint8Array` or `Buffer` for `bytes`, arrays for repeated fields, and plain objects for maps.
+Map keys are the string representation of the respective value.
 Use `fromObject` when input may use broader JSON-style forms such as enum names, base64 strings for bytes, or decimal strings for 64-bit values.

-Install [`long`](https://github.com/dcodeIO/long.js) with protobuf.js when exact 64-bit integer support is required.

 ### Convert plain objects